vprnet/bots/sewage-bot/README.md

 #VPR's Sewage Twitter Bot

-This bot scrapes Vermont's Water Waste Inventory site and tweets when data on the Newly Reported table is updated.
+This bot scrapes Vermont's Water Waste Inventory site and tweets when there is an update.
 Follow along at [@dirtywatervt](http://twitter.com/dirtywatervt).

 #Get Involved